 Key features of the new legislation

-A native vegetation regulatory map will be developed that identifies rural land that is exempt or regulated under the new land management framework
+A Native Vegetation Regulatory (NVR) Map will be developed and identify rural land that is regulated under the new land management framework

-A new State Environmental Planning Policy (SEPP) will be developed to regulate clearing vegetation in urban and other areas where it does not require development consent
+A new State Environmental Planning Policy (SEPP) will be developed to regulate clearing of native vegetation in urban and other specified areas that does not require development consent

 Native Vegetation Regulatory Map

-In partnership with local landholders, LLS will pilot development of strategic bio-certification applications in two rural areas.
-This will provide an opportunity to investigate the viability of bio-certification as an option in a regional/agricultural context.
+In partnership with local landholders, LLS will pilot development of strategic biodiversity-certification applications in two rural areas.
+This will provide an opportunity to investigate the practicality of biodiversity-certification as an option in a regional/agricultural context.

 Land management in urban areas

-The SEPP (Urban Vegetation) will apply to land in Sydney and Newcastle, urban zones across NSW, all environmental conservation zones, and R5 large lot residential zones.
+The reform package includes a new State Environmental Planning Policy Vegetation 2017 (Vegetation SEPP) that will apply to land in Sydney, urban zones across NSW, and all environmental conservation and management zones.